eclipse-edc/Samples/transfer/transfer-06-consumer-pull-http/README.md

 At this step, the consumer should be able to fetch the catalog from the provider and to see the contract offer generated from the resources that have been created.

-Once the catalog is available, to access the data, the provider should follow the following steps:
+Once the catalog is available, to access the data, the consumer should follow the following steps:

 * Performing a contract negotiation with the provider
 * Performing a transfer
     * The consumer will initiate a file transfer
-    * Provider Control Plane retrieves the DataAddress of the actual data source and creates a DataFlowRequest based on the received DataRequest and this data address
-* Provider Data Plane fetches data from the actual data source
-* Provider Data Plane pushes data to the consumer services
+    * The provider will send an EndpointDataReference to the consumer
+* The consumer could reach the endpoint and access the data

-Also, in order to keep things organized, the code in this example has been separated into one Java module:
+Also, in order to keep things organized, the code in this example has been separated into several Java modules:

 * `connector`: contains the configuration and build files for both the consumer and the provider connector
+* `backend-service`: represent the backend service where the consumer connector will send the EndpointDataReference to access the data

 > For the sake of simplicity, we will use an in-memory catalog and fill it with just one single
 > asset.
 This will be deleted after the provider shutdown.

 ### Provider connector

-The provider connector is the one who fetches the data from the actual data source and push it to the specified destination backend service.
+The provider connector is the one providing EndpointDataReference to the consumer after it initiates a transfer.

 ### Consumer connector

-The consumer initiates the transfer process, i.e. sends DataRequest with any destination type other than HttpProxy
+The consumer is the one "requesting" the data to the provider.

 # How to build a connector